0x7An/ClashRoyale/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/ClashRoyale.
+Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/clashroyale.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+This content is not affiliated with, endorsed, sponsored, or specifically approved by Supercell and Supercell is not responsible for it.
+For more information see Supercell’s Fan Content Policy.